-Log
+Angio Log: out_log.csv

-Statistics from this plugin are recorded in out_log.csv this file can be opened by Excel.
-The values recorded are: Time, Material, Segments, Total Length, Vessels, Branch Points, Anastamosis, Active Tips, and Sprouts.
+Statistics from this plugin are recorded in out_log.csv.
+The values recorded are: Time, Material, Segments, Total Length, Vessels, Branch Points, Anastamosis, and Active Tips.
 Time is the time of this data.
-Material is the material id -1.
+Material is the material id (0 indexed).
 Total Length is the total vessel length within this material.
-Vessels is the number of vessels within this material, this increases as branches are created and decreases as vessels fuse together due to anastomosis.
-Branch Points is the number of branches that have happened at the current time.
+Vessels is the number of vessels within this material which increases as branches are created and decreases as vessels fuse together due to anastomosis.
+Branch Points is the cumulative number of branches that have happened at the current time.
 Anastamosis is the number of tips that have fused to another vessel.
 Active tips are the number of tips within the current material that will grow in the next grow step.

-Vessel State
+Vessel State: out_vessel_state.ang2

-The file out_vessel_state.ang2 contains a record of the vascular network over time.
-To import this file in PostView click tools>Import lines and select the file. (make sure that the tools tab is enabled in PostView) If the version of PostView is new enough postview should load .ang2 files from partially completed runs.
+The vessel state file is a binary file containing a record of the vascular network over time.
+This file is used to visualize vessels in FEBioStudio.
+To import, select Post>Import lines and select the file.
+The “smooth lines 3D” render mode option is recommended for visualizing vessels.

+Final Vessel File: final_vessels.csv

+The final vessel file contains data for each tip at the final time point.
+This file contains data from the tips such as position.
+This data may be analyzed to determine vessel network orientation and polarization.

+Cell State: final_cells.txt

+The final cell file is a text file that is similar to the vessel state file.
+This file contains a record of cell positions over time.
+This file is used to visualize cells in FEBioStudio.
+To import, select Post>Import points and select a file.
+The cell feature in FEBio is still in development.
+This file currently tracks cells at vessel tips and can output cellular concentrations of chemical species.

+Time statistics: angio_stats.csv

+The angio statistics file contains time information for how much time the model spent on each task.

 XPLT

-Some output options can be specified to show up in the heat maps in the .xplt file.
-These can be specified
+Some output options can be specified to show up in the heat maps in the FEBioStudio .xplt file.
+These can be specified in the same manner as other state variables within FEBio.
+Variables relevant to AngioFE are presented in the table below.